BetiDev/E-Lang/readme.md

 # E-Lang

-> E-Lang is just a random language I created for a school project
+> E-Lang is just a random language Rubikscraft created for a school project

 ## Building E-Lang